pyember/ember-v2/docs/xcs/JIT_OVERVIEW.md

 - **AutoGraphBuilder** is a core class used by `jit` to build graphs from trace records
 - **structural_jit** uses its own graph building approach via `_build_xcs_graph_from_structure`
-- Both ultimately generate XCSGraph objects executed by the same engine
+- Both ultimately generate Graph objects executed by the same engine
 - **execution_options** context manager works with all approaches to control execution parameters

 ## Technical Integration Details